Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 ```

 ## Upload Spatial data

 Upload spatial data to an internal account and perform manual QA/QC using the web interface to ensure that stands and inventory have been successfully linked and that scenario calculations are accurate.
+Then optionally upload directly to the user's account; You can do this through the web interface (if you have web access to their account) or directly in the django shell

 ```
-<code></code>
+from django.contrib.auth.models import User from trees.utils import StandImporter

+user = User.objects.get(username="mperry")
+s = StandImporter(user)
+s.import_ogr('/tmp/stands.shp', new_property_name="Matt's Property")
 ```

-or manual testing
+The stands will be checked and condids will be validated on import.

 ## General Caveats